B2B meaning explained: definition, examples, and how it works

 Examples of B2B companies and industries

-- Manufacturing and distribution: Source raw materials, components, and equipment from suppliers to create finished products
+- Manufacturing and distribution: source raw materials, components, and equipment from suppliers to create finished products

-- Software and technology: Provide cloud computing, development tools, cybersecurity, and SaaS platforms (for example, Xero and HubSpot)
+- Software and technology: provide cloud computing, development tools, cybersecurity, and SaaS platforms (for example, Xero and HubSpot)

-- Financial services: Offer business consulting, payment processing, risk management, and financial analysis (for example, Stripe and Accenture)
+- Financial services: offer business consulting, payment processing, risk management, and financial analysis (for example, Stripe and Accenture)

-- Healthcare: Collaborate on patient referrals, share health data, and purchase specialised equipment
+- Healthcare: collaborate on patient referrals, share health data, and purchase specialised equipment

-- Education: Partner with technology providers and publishers to create learning resources and online platforms
+- Education: partner with technology providers and publishers to create learning resources and online platforms

 Managing your B2B relationships

 Effective B2B relationship management drives long-term success through improved efficiency, trust, and mutual growth.
+With B2B buyers spending just 17% of their total purchase journey interacting with any vendor, every touchpoint counts.

-- Communicate clearly: Schedule regular check-ins and provide transparent reporting
+- Communicate clearly: schedule regular check-ins and provide transparent reporting

-- Deliver reliably: Maintain consistent delivery and payment schedules
+- Deliver reliably: maintain consistent delivery and payment schedules

-- Integrate technology: Automate invoicing and enable easy data sharing
+- Integrate technology: automate invoicing and enable easy data sharing

-- Track performance: Monitor metrics and respond to opportunities quickly
+- Track performance: monitor metrics and respond to opportunities quickly

 Xero accounting software helps you strengthen B2B relationships by automating invoicing, streamlining payments, and letting you see your finances in real time.